PHOTOS: Baby porpoise rescued after Sooke hiker splashes into action – Sooke News Mirror

-When a baby porpoise was spotted in distress, onlookers quickly came to the rescue.
+When a baby porpoise was spotted in distress off the Sooke, B.C. waterfront, onlookers quickly came to the rescue.

-Sooke resident Ina Winterberburn was walking along Whiffin Spit late Sunday afternoon because, as she explained, “any walk along the spit makes for a good day.”
+Sooke resident Ina Winterburn was walking along Whiffin Spit in the late afternoon because, as she explained, “any walk along the spit makes for a good day.”

 “The walk that was personally full of photographic potential turned into an exciting affirmation that there are wonderful, caring people in our everyday lives,” she said.